 Octopus Energy Generation has a core mission to accelerate the transition to a future powered by renewable energy.
+OEGEN is a London based, specialist renewable energy fund manager, investing in operating and construction assets, development projects, developers and broader projects and companies relating to energy transition.
+OEGEN is a responsible investor and manages investments on behalf of investors by working with outsourcers, contractors and suppliers globally, with a focus in the UK and Europe.
 We want to change the world for the better and strive to do business the "right" way.

 For us this means:

-1. Living by our core values
+Living by our core values

-- Investing into assets that significantly contribute to our core mission of accelerating the transition to a more sustainable future - Engaging with our third-party service providers, investors, policy makers and others in line with our beliefs - · Building a culture where people 'do the right thing, even when no one is watching'
+- Investing into assets that significantly contribute to our core mission of accelerating the transition to a more sustainable future - Engaging with our third-party service providers, investors, policy makers and others in line with our beliefs - Building a culture where people 'do the right thing, even when no one is watching'

-2. Mitigating environmental, social and governance (ESG) risks
+Mitigating environmental, social and governance (ESG) risks